netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

     }
 ```

-Users, that can login in the application, are configured using `AuthenticationManagerBuilder`.
+Users configuration using `AuthenticationManagerBuilder`.
 They are stored in memory.
 The password is not encrypted.
 <br/>**Note**: `NoOpPasswordEncoder` is used, because by default spring expects passwords to be already encrypted.
 `NoOpPasswordEncoder` is deprecated.
 [Alternately password can be prefixed with *{noop}* prefix](https://spring.io/blog/2017/11/01/spring-security-5-0-0-rc1-released#password-storage-updated).